-headspace Knox is open Monday - Thursday 9am-5pm.
-Friday's the centre will be closed, however phone and telehealth services are available.
+headspace Knox is open Monday - Friday 9am-5pm.
+Phone and telehealth services are available.
 Our phone messages are checked regularly and are responded to as soon as possible.

 headspace Knox offers young people aged 12-25 a welcoming environment where they can access confidential and free mental health support, health advice, and general information.
 We are a team of friendly workers who specialise in youth wellbeing.

 - General health services (youth-friendly, free Doctors)